play14team/play14-website/_games/marshmallow-suspension.md

 scale: Min 2, Max 40 (at least two teams with 4-6 each is ideal)
 timebox: 45 - 60 mins

-description: This is a fun game that can be played with many teams in a competition.
+excerpt: This is a fun game that can be played with many teams in a competition.
 Teams build a structure with a limited array of materials and are challenged to make a number of decisions, measuring their success not by performance but rather by return on investment.

 images:
     - /images/games/marshmallow-suspention/01.jpg